banago/PHPloy/readme.md

 ## View files

 PHPloy allows you to check out what are going to be uploaded/deleted before you actually push them.

-Short option:
+Just run:

 	phploy -l

-Long option:
+Or:

 	phploy --list